-Endurance swimming workouts test your fitness and dedication.
+Endurance swimming tests your fitness and dedication.
 You need to keep your technique and effort up for long periods, along with your mental focus.
-Training for specific endurance swims involves eating a healthy diet as well as doing workouts that build your fitness and technique in the water.
+Training for specific endurance swims, whether it be a long-distance triathlon or 10K open water event, requires you do workouts that build your fitness and technique in the water.

 Video of the Day